Hitdahit/paper_reading/S^3_DNN.md

 graph shows staged patteren.after convolutioning.(in terms of big sight) and final layers shows small input data and light computation -> under utilization of gpu.

-dnn generates more fine grained(gyeol e gopda)feature maps at early layers. and prunes(gajichida) details gradually -> depth increase to get a higher abstraction (chu sang hwa -> more fater processing) (find simple features.)
+dnn generates more fine grained(결이고운)feature maps at early layers. and prunes details gradually -> depth increase to get a higher abstraction (추상화 -> more faster processing) (find simple features.)

 3-ii.
 Data Fusion
 batch: fetch multiple images to process them on one pass is a common optimizing method.